 Technically, when utility companies set up an account for you, they’re issuing you credit.
 These accounts are called “open accounts,” as in, every month you have an open balance that needs to be paid in full.

-The difference between a utility account and a traditional loan is that an open account does not involve any interest, and the cost of lending is included in the prices charged.
+The difference between a utility account and a traditional personal loan is that an open account does not involve any interest, and the utility company includes the cost of lending in the prices it charges.

-Still, there is a risk to the utility providers that a service-user might not be able to pay off their account balance in full every month.
-To account for that risk, utility companies take into account a person’s credit score and history when determining how much to charge them.
+Still, there is a risk to the utility provider that a service-user might not be able to pay off their account balance in full each month.
+To account for that risk, service providers will use a person’s credit score and history to determine how much to charge them.

-While utility companies aren’t going to charge you THAT much in interest, you’re still likely looking at an additional cost when you want to set up up your water, electricity, or gas account.
+While utility companies aren’t going to charge you huge interest rates for having a low credit score, you may be looking at additional costs when you want to set up your water, electricity, or gas account, according to Jim Chilsen, spokesman for Citizens Utility Board:

-According to Jim Chilsen, spokesman for Citizens Utility Board (@cubillinois), “Keeping a good relationship with your utility avoids a lot of headaches — but a bad credit score is like a bad first date.
+“Keeping a good relationship with your utility avoids a lot of headaches — but a bad credit score is like a bad first date.
 You don’t want to start off on the wrong foot.
 That’s because utility companies are allowed to assess you a deposit if you have a low credit score.
 Not all of them do it.
 Also, low-income customers are exempt from this possibility.”

-If you’re applying for utilities with bad credit, Smith says that the utility company might ask for a guarantee.
+If you’re applying for utilities with a low FICO score, the utility company might ask for a guarantee.